 Realised that these decorations are fixed with LED lights!
 Should be an amazing view at night!

 Look at the opposite side of the bridge – almost no one at the bridge!
-This segment was really very far in the bridge.
+This segment was very far in the walk.

 So bicycle decoration wasn’t seen anywhere – admittedly a little disappointed.
 And halfway through photography, my camera decided to die on me – had me worried because am I carrying a deadweight again?
 That happened while I was on my 1st part of my 2017 Europe trip.